JoelBrd/Socket/docs/Examples.md

 ### Make it pretty

-This is looking a touch bland on our *Widget*, lets juice it up a bit.
+This is looking a touch bland on our Widget, lets juice it up a bit.
 ```lua
 local plugDefinition = {
 	Group = "Golden",